FIDUCEO/Harmonisation/src/main/cdl/README.md

 # Harmonisation dataset formats

-Harmonisation input and output datasets use the netCDF format specified in network Common data form Description Language (CDL).
+Harmonisation input and output datasets use netCDF formats, which are specified in network Common data form Description Language (CDL) here.